bravegrumpy/odin-recipes/README.md

         - [x] Use a color scheme, make it using [coolors.co](https://coolors.co)
             - I intentionally used a "bad" color scheme, to try and replicate conditions that might be seen if a client were to see this.
         - [x] Use responsive design principles
-        - [ ] Make the index have a card based layout, and take advantage of the new mosaic grid layout
+        - [x] Make the index has a card based layout, and take advantage of the new mosaic grid layout
         - [ ] Experiment with scroll-snap, and customizing scrollbars
         - [ ] Use a custom cursor image
         - [ ] Focus on micro-interactions on hover.